-But as with most things in life, practice makes perfect.
-And so what if your first attempt is a major flop?
+As with most things in life, practice makes perfect.
+And so what if your first bread-making attempt is a major flop?
 It’s really only flour and a little yeast that you’ve wasted.
 No big deal.

 When Aaron and I first moved back from San Francisco, we both got really into bread baking.
 I think it was inspired by a combination of missing Tartine and needing a hobby to help us get through an absolutely brutal Boston winter.
 I had never seen so much snow in my life.

 Aaron, in particular, became engrossed in every bread book he could get his hands on—The Bread Bible, Tartine Bread, and My Bread, being the top three.
 We tried methods from each, but ultimately decided that there were aspects from all of the books that we liked.
-After several months of trial and error (it was a loooong winter), we finally felt like we figured out how to make a loaf of bread that rivaled some of our favorite bakeries.
+After several months of trial and error (it was a loooong winter), we finally felt like we figured out how to make a loaf of rustic bread that rivaled some of our favorite bakeries.

-Despite the lengthy instructions below, I swear this recipe is not nearly as complicated as it seems at first glance.
-It does take quite a bit of time, but most of it is not active work—letting the bread starter ferment and waiting for the dough to rise (twice) take up nearly all of the prep time.
+Despite the lengthy instructions below, I promise this recipe is not nearly as complicated as it seems at first glance.
+It does take quite a bit of time, but most of it isn’t active work—letting the bread starter ferment and waiting for the dough to rise (twice) take up nearly all of the prep time.

 Sure, you may have a little trouble with your yeast or handling the dough, but you will get the hang of it.
 And as I mentioned in my naan recipe a while back, you can mitigate a lot of the potential issues with the yeast.
 Specifically, rather than “proofing” active dry yeast with water that’s 110 degrees F and a little sugar, and then waiting 5-10 minutes to see if it gets bubbly, I recommend the nearly fool-proof method of using instant yeast instead.